 9. Refrigerators in the room

 One of the great things about this resort was that while you could take advantage of resort convenience for things like drinks and snacks, they never made you feel self-conscious about obvious money saving measures like hauling in packs of cold drinks and bags of groceries with your luggage to stock the 2 mini-fridges they provided in the room.
-We also bought milk and some other supplies for breakfast.
+We also bought, and brought into the resort, milk and some other supplies for breakfast.

 10. The location on the beach walk

-We walked the entire beach sidewalk, all the way up to the Sheraton Maui, and the Hyatt Regency end is way less crowded.
+We walked the entire beach sidewalk, all the way up to the Sheraton Maui, and this end, the Hyatt Regency end, is way less crowded.
 It was positively peaceful in comparison.
 And it was really nice to be located on the beach sidewalk.
 That said, when you walk anywhere near the ocean, please DO keep an eye on the waves.
-On the upper end of the beach, the sidewalk was wet like the waves sometimes cross it.
-And we saw a lot of people in the ocean even though there was a surf warning.
+On the upper end of the beach walk (the other end, not the Hyatt Regency end), the sidewalk was wet like the waves sometimes cross it.
+And we saw a lot of people swimming in the ocean even though there was a surf warning.
 The size of the waves was a intimidating the night we walked, and you always want to respect the power of the ocean.
 (Thanks to the smart algorithms of Google, I heard about pretty much every tourist accident and death after we visited Hawaii for at least a month in my Google News alerts.
 Thank you Google.
 Not!)

 11. The beach rentals